Home » Featured, Fiestaware

 Hi!
 I have an red/orange platter that I thought was vintage Fiestaware, but I couldn’t find any information about a platter ever produced in that color.
 There are no visible markings on it.
 It was purchased at an estate auction that featured a large amount of Fiestaware about a year ago.
 I don’t think it is worth anything, but I couldn’t find any information about it anywhere and am just a little curious as to its origins.
 If anybody has any information or knows where I might find some information on it, I would appreciate it!
 Thank you!

-• Kelley S. said:
+26. Kelley S. says:

 Hello.
 I have an 11 place setting fiesta ware in the rose color.
 I bought them from an elder woman, and she had said the had them for about 30 years.
 I have thought about selling them, but I have no idea what to price each piece at.
 I have some of the accessories that go with it as well.
 Can you give me an idea how to seel them, and or how much can I sell the set for.